Lab Assignment #1

 Step 1.
 Each input instance is an ASCII file containing a squared grid (n x n) with the following format.
 The file contains n lines (the rows) and each line contains n characters (the columns) ended by a newline.
 Each cell contains a character that can be:

-• 'x' = a black cell
+• 't' = a tree

 The following shows the input format for the initial configuration above: